The worst experience for a cyclist is to have to endure an uncomfortable ride.

 You might appreciate this bike’s simple style with an extended frame that gives you a more roomy and comfortable ride.

-Your best riding experience on this bike will be distances of up to about 20 miles on pavement, boardwalks and paths.
+Your best rides on this bike will be distances of up to about 20 miles on pavement, boardwalks and paths.

 If you are between 5’4″ and 6’4″ tall, the Bruiser may be just right for you.
 Even better, this model can hold a maximum weight of 350 pounds.

-The Schwinn Phocus gives you two great options that are built for men and women.
+The Schwinn Phocus road bike gives you two great options that are built for men and women.
 Both models have a drop bar, an aluminum frame and a carbon fiber fork.

 The 1400 model has a 41 cm frame and is the ideal choice if you are shorter than 5’10” in height.